 "As well as ensuring a good fermentation in maize, it is therefore vital to stop these yeasts, by both reducing their numbers early on and keeping out the air they need.
 "Planning is about laying the answer to achieve this.
-Instead through five important loss-reducing steps: planning, harvesting, treating, foundations for this.
-Minimise contamination from last year's mouldy silage by cleaning the clamp and surrounding area.
-Start to make the clamp airtight by lining walls with polythene, a better barrier than concrete."
-Other planning tasks include informing your contractor of anticipated harvest date, she says, rather than only calling on the day.
-That way, you'll have a better chance of harvesting the crop on time.
+Instead clamping and feeding.